yosebyte/nodepass/docs/en/api.md

 ## Overview

 NodePass offers a RESTful API in Master Mode that enables programmatic control and integration with frontend applications.
+This section provides comprehensive d     // Configure auto-start policy for new instance based on type
+     if (data.success) {
+       const shouldAutoStart = config.type === 'server' || config.critical === true;
+       await setAutoStartPolicy(data.data.id, shouldAutoStart);
-This section provides comprehensive documentation of the API endpoints, integration patterns, and best practices.
+     }ntation of the API endpoints, integration patterns, and best practices.

 ## Master Mode API